rust-lang/book/src/ch17-02-trait-objects.md

 ```

 This error lets us know that either we’re passing something to `Screen` we
-didn’t mean to pass and we should pass a different type or we should implement
+didn’t mean to pass and so should pass a different type or we should implement
 `Draw` on `String` so that `Screen` is able to call `draw` on it.

 ### Trait Objects Perform Dynamic Dispatch